After completing this tutorial, you will be able to:

 Well, there are several options, most of which you won’t discuss in this class.
 However, one option is that you could go find a better image.
 You happen to know that the conditions before the fire were rather stable in 2016.
 So what if you could find an image from say - June that doesn’t have clouds?

-In the next lesson, youwill talk about using the EarthExplorer website to download remote sensing data.
+In the next lesson, you will learn to use the EarthExplorer website to download remote sensing data.